Heesun0514/Daycare-Digital-Logbook-AWS-Cloud-Migration/README.md

 This project is a **cloud-based attendance and compliance tracking system** designed for Irish daycare centers receiving government **ECCE (Early Childhood Care and Education)** funding.
 It manages daily check-in/check-out operations and automatically calculates compliance with funding requirements.

-The live system holds **25 registered children** and a full week of seeded attendance data, producing a realistic dataset for testing the ECCE compliance report.
+The live system holds **25 registered children**  and a seeded set of attendance records, producing a realistic dataset for testing the ECCE compliance report

 ### Key Goals